jonnathangriffin/jonnathangriffin.github.io/_post/post-single.md

 ---
 # Page settings
-title: post single # Define a title of your page
+title: testing # Define a title of your page
 description: 1st blog post # Define a description of your page
 keywords: # Define keywords for search engines
 order: 0 # Define order of this page in list of all post posts